jpamata/jpamata.github.io/_posts/2021-04-13-diy-bootcamp-01.md

 print(output)
 ```

-Some pretty basic code, but for beginners those 4 lines of code it introduces 5 things about python:
+Some pretty basic code, but for beginners those 4 lines of code introduces 5 things about python:

 1. printing to the console with <code>print()</code>